jaspersprengers/db-objekts/README.md

 # Introduction #

+## DbObjekts In 100 words
-DbObjekts is a Kotlin library to perform type-safe CRUD-queries on a relational databases in Kotlin application code.
+DbObjekts is a Kotlin library to perform queries on a relational databases in application code.
-It works by generating metadata (Kotlin objects) for the database objects and their relations, i.e. the tables, columns and referential constraints (foreign keys).
-DBObjekts has superficial similarities to ORM frameworks like Hibernate.
-It generates queries based on database metadata, but there are no stateful entity objects that mimic database rows where changes are carried through transparently.
-ORM works fine when the focus is retrieval and manipulation of single data entities.
-It is far less efficient at batch updates.

-Opinionated
+It generates source code that acts as metadata  for all tables, columns and referential constraints (foreign keys).
+You then use these stateless Kotlin objects to build type-safe and fluent queries, comfortably using your IDE's autocomplete, while DbObjekts takes care of the SQL boilerplate and type conversions.

+## Allow me a demonstration
+Before we jump to installation, let's showcase a very concise demonstration to get a feel of what you can achieve with DbObjekts.

 The library uses regular JDBC functionality and can be configured with either an existing `javax.sql.DataSource`, or with the built-in Hikari connection pool.
  ```kotlin